 Race and Ethnicity

 • Black: 5.1%

 • Asian: 1.1%

 Registered Voters and Turnout

 The highest in the region, 40 percent Cape May County’s registered voters are Republicans, 22 percent are Democrats and 38 percent are Unaffiliated.
-In 2012 Cape May County’s voter turnout (70 percent) was lower than the regions and New Jersey (both were 67 percent).
+In 2012 Cape May County’s voter turnout (70 percent) was higher than the regions and New Jersey (both were 67 percent).